ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/Modeling_Predicting_Wins.md

 | Linear Regression | 3                | 0.619     | 0.601     | 0.775      | 0.392    | 0.585    | 0.540    | 0.735     | 0.457   |
 | Linear Regression | 2                | 0.610     | 0.600     | 0.774      | 0.394    | 0.592    | 0.542    | 0.736     | 0.455   |

+This table shows the best overall performing models, taking into account the R2 value as well as the testing error metrics.
+- SVM with hyperparameter tuning using feature groups 2 and 3 are the best models, holding the lowest test error metrics along with the highest R2 values.
+- Linear regression models performed similarly to that of the SVM models, however the measure of R2 was lower with higher test error metrics.